ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 	- `src`: Where the source code will be located.
 	- `requirements.txt`: Where all the dependencies will be specified.

 The application will be divided into multiple **packages** denoted by folders.
-Each package will contain **modules** belonging to a similar functionality, denoted by files.
-Each file will serve a specific purpose and will contain one main **class**.
+Each package will contain **modules** belonging to similar functionalities, characterized by files.
+Each file will serve a specific purpose and include one main **class**.
 Each class will contain one or more **methods** denoted by functions.

 The package structure inside `src` will be as follows: